An enlightened world | National Library of Australia (NLA)

 • only the colonial assemblies had a right to tax the colonies.

-In 1783 in France, representatives of the British government and soon-to-be United States government signed the Treaty of Paris.
-This document outlined the conditions for peace that would end the American Revolution.
-The first point stipulated that Britain acknowledge the United States as an independent nation and successor to the former colonies and that Britain relinquish claims to all territory east of the Mississippi River, north of Florida, and south of Canada.
+In 1783, representatives of the British government and the soon-to-be United States signed the Treaty of Paris) in France.
+The treaty formally ended the American Revolutionary War and outlined the conditions for peace.
+Its first article recognised the United States as an independent nation and successor to the former colonies.
+Britain also agreed to relinquish all claims to territory east of the Mississippi River, north of Florida, and south of Canada.

-Some historians have argued that the Treaty of Paris favoured the United States.
-Others suggest that the British prime minister, the Earl of Shelburne, recognised that the United States had the potential to become a major economic partner for Great Britain.
-Shelburne thought that ceding vast tracks of land and allowing the new nation to grow would open lucrative trade options.
-He was proved right.
+Some historians argue that the treaty favoured the United States.
+Others suggest that British Prime Minister Lord Shelburne saw the potential for the United States to become a valuable economic partner.
+By ceding large areas of land and allowing the new nation to grow, would open lucrative trade options.

 The Treaty of Paris